Press Release

 ST. ALBANS BIKER SENTENCED TO PRISON TERM IN 2018 ROAD RAGE SHOOTING DEATH OF OFF-DUTY CORRECTIONS OFFICER

-Queens District Attorney Melinda Katz today announced that a 31-year-old St. Albans man has been sentenced to prison for [23] years in prison after pleading guilty to manslaughter in the first degree for the September 2018 road rage shooting that killed a 27-year-old, off-duty corrections officer in South Richmond Hill, Queens.
+Queens District Attorney Melinda Katz today announced that a 31-year-old St. Albans man has been sentenced to 23 years in prison after pleading guilty to manslaughter in the first degree for a road rage shooting that killed a 27-year-old off-duty correction officer in South Richmond Hill, Queens in September 2018.

 The District Attorney identified the defendant as Gifford Hunter, 31, of Babylon Avenue in St. Albans, Queens.
-Hunter pleaded guilty on December 12, 2019 to first-degree manslaughter before Queens Supreme Court Justice Michael Aloise, who today imposed a sentence of [23] years in prison, to be followed by five years post-release supervision.
+Hunter pleaded guilty in December 2019 to manslaughter in the first degree.
+Today Queens Supreme Court Justice Michael Aloise imposed a sentence of 23 years in prison, to be followed by 5 years’ post-release supervision.

-Jonathan Narain, 27, of Richmond Hill, was found slumped over the steering wheel of his vehicle and died from his injuries at Jamaica Hospital.
+Continuing, according to the charges, Mr. Narain, of Richmond Hill, was found at the scene of the shooting slumped over the steering wheel of his vehicle.
+He later died from the injuries at a nearby hospital.

 **Criminal complaints and indictments are accusations.
 A defendant is presumed innocent until proven guilty.